crossplane/docs/content/master/concepts/composition-functions.md

 RPCs in the [Buf Schema Registry](https://buf.build/crossplane/crossplane/docs/main:apiextensions.fn.proto.v1beta1).
 {{</hint>}}

-When Crossplane calls a function it includes four important things in the RunFunctionRequest.
+When Crossplane calls a function the first time it includes four important things in the RunFunctionRequest.

 1. The __observed state__ of the composite resource, and any composed resources.
 1. The __desired state__ of the composite resource, and any composed resources.